 Immunization Pain Management (clinician focus)

-Immunizations are the most common recurring health-related procedure undertaken in childhood.
-For most children, these procedures can cause unnecessary stress and anxiety, which can lead to long-term non-adherence with recommended health care interventions and missed immunizations – but health care providers such as doctors, nurses and pharmacists can help.
+Immunizations are common recurring health-related procedures.
+For most people, these procedures can cause unnecessary stress and anxiety, which can lead to long-term non-adherence with recommended health care interventions and missed immunizations – but health care providers such as doctors, nurses and pharmacists can help.

-Clinical practice guidelines (CPG) developed by the Help ELiminate Pain in KIDS (HELPinKIDS) team at the University of Toronto provide four steps that demonstrate how health care providers can help mitigate pain during childhood immunization and provide guidance to parents.
+Clinical practice guidelines (CPG) developed by the Help ELiminate Pain in KIDS (HELPinKIDS) team at the University of Toronto provide guidance for health care providers to help mitigate pain during immunizations.

 (PDF: 157 KB)